VsyncDEV/Vsync/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Solaris Core project, and is not to be confused with overall Solaris Network Protocol consensus changes.
+The following applies to code changes to the Vsync Core project, and is not to be confused with overall Vsync Network Protocol consensus changes.

-Whether a pull request is merged into Solaris Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Vsync Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general